 - First review the area to be irrigated and then make a drawing of the garden or site with your preferred layout.

 - In the installation stage, to the faucet, first connect the backflow device, then the pressure regulator and then the 3/4" swivel adapter with the 60 mesh screen.
-If water quality is a concern, we highly recommend using our fine mesh 3/4" filter with 155 mesh (model D57A), not included with this kit.
+If water quality is a concern, we highly recommend using a fine mesh 3/4" filter with 155 mesh (model D57A), not included with this kit.

 - Lay the drip tubing per your drawing and secure the drip tubing to the ground using the stakes provided.

 Add fittings such as elbows and tees per your drawing layout, leaving the end of the drip tubing open.